 The Problem with Tariffs

-Trump's tariffs: a roundup, updated 4-17-25
+Trump's tariffs: a roundup, updated May 2025

 'The Economist' editor unpacks the 'biggest trade policy shock' of Trump's tariffs (Terry Gross, Fresh Air, 4-9-25) President Trump's sweeping "Liberation Day" tariffs have upended the global economy, sending stock markets into turmoil.
 "This is, without a doubt, the biggest trade policy shock, I think, in history," Zanny Minton Beddoes, the editor-in-chief of The Economist, says.

 "Trump last week ordered a minimum 10% tax on nearly everything the U.S. buys from other countries.
 He's also ordered much higher levies on things the country buys from China, Japan and the European Union.
 However, a lot of those tariffs are in flux, because almost each day the president has either increased some tariffs or paused others."
+And then he increased them to preposterous proportions.

 Politically Connected Firms Benefit From Trump Tariff Exemptions Amid Secrecy, Confusion (Robert Faturechi, Trump Administration, ProPublica, 4-22-25) The administration’s lack of transparency about tariff exemptions has experts concerned that some firms might be winning narrow carve-outs behind closed doors.
 “It could be corruption, but it could just as easily be incompetence,” one lobbyist said.